HappySeaFox/sail/README.md

 - `SAIL_ONLY_CODECS="a;b;c"` - Enable only the codecs specified in this ';'-separated list.
   Codecs with missing dependencies will be disabled regardless this setting.
 Default: empty list
 - `SAIL_READ_OUTPUT_BPP32_BGRA=ON|OFF` - Make the read operations output BPP32-BGRA pixels instead of BPP32-RGBA.
 Default: `OFF`
+- `SAIL_VCPKG=ON|OFF` - Enable VCPKG dependency manager instead of pkg-config on Windows.
+See the option documentation for more.
+Default: `OFF`

 ### Windows (VCPKG)